 - Check that you meet the criteria

 - When filling out scholarship application forms, be complete, concise and creative.
 People who read these applications want to know the real you, not just your name.
-The application should clearly emphasize your ambitions, motivations and what makes you different!
+The application should clearly emphasise your ambitions, motivations and what makes you different!

-- Remember you are applying for a scholarship and not the course itself so detail your financial need, motivational and future aspirations in relation to the course… not all the requirements needed to get onto the course.
+- Remember you are applying for a scholarship and not the course itself so detail your financial need, motivational and future aspirations in relation to the course… not all the requirements needed to get onto the course

 - Make sure your application is submitted as you will receive a confirmation email if submitted successfully through the scholarship portal (only GCU Scholarships).